jtishey/jsnapy_flask/README.md

 # jsnapy_flask
 Flask web app for Juniper JSNAPy (Junos Snapshot Administrator).
-Allows you to take a before and after snapshot to be used for verifying services after making a change to a Juniper device.<br>
+Allows you to take a before and after snapshots to be used for verifying services after making a change to a Juniper device.<br>

 *Only tested on Ubuntu/Debian-based Linux distros.*